vivek-maheshwari/Face-Detection-and-Passport-Photo/README.md

-# Face Detection and Cropping Script
+# Face Detection and Passport Photo

 This script automates the detection and cropping of faces from images in a specified directory.
 It uses OpenCV for face and eye detection and PIL for resizing the cropped image to passport size.